 (1*) If theism is necessarily false, then anything in conjunction with T will also be logically impossible.

 (2*) Anyone who accepts necessarily false theism and T&R and sees that (1) is true has a defeater for R.

 (3*) Anyone who has a defeater for R has a defeater for any other belief she thinks she has, including T&R itself.

 (4*) Anyone who accepts necessarily false theism thereby acquires a defeater for T&R; T&R is logically impossible and can’t be rationally accepted.

-This is a worse spot to be in than the naturalist, who is said only to have probabilistically “low” (or inscrutable) reliable cognitive faculties.
-Not only can the theist not rationally argue from such a view, but any apologetic argument on its behalf will result in absurdity.
+This is a worse spot to be in than the naturalist, who is said to only have probabilistically low (or inscrutable) reliable cognitive faculties.
+Theism is impossible, so not only can the theist not rationally argue from such a view, but any apologetic argument on its behalf will result in absurdity.
 Theism would be logically self-refuting.
-At least the naturalist has the possibility of denying (1).
+At least the naturalist has a possibility on (1).

 The Only Way to Save EAAN

 The only remaining option for the theist is to presuppose that theism is contingent.
 This allows them to actually make probabilistic arguments against naturalism, and in support of theism.
 However, this involves denying God’s existence in some possible world(s); that is, if theism is merely a contingent truth, then there are some possible worlds, possibly ones very similar to our own, where God does not exist.